EVIDENCE-BASED THERAPY

 Hi, I’m Dr. Regina Lazarovich, PhD

-Clinical Psychologist specializing in the treatment of eating disorders & body image issues in CA, FL, & NY
+Clinical Psychologist specializing in the treatment of binge eating disorder, emotional eating, & negative body image in California, Florida, & New York

 I can help you make peace with food and be more present in your life.

-I use several evidence-based approaches to help clients heal from binge eating disorder (BED), bulimia, anorexia, orthorexia, and disordered eating.
+I use several evidence-based approaches to help clients heal from binge eating disorder (BED), emotional eating, multiple failed dieting attempts, orthorexia, and disordered eating.
 I also help clients break free from body image struggles.

 I base my approach to disordered eating and body image concerns on Health at Every Size® (HAES) principles.
 This weight-inclusive framework helps people of all sizes adopt healthy behaviors instead of focusing on body size.
 As a HAES-aligned therapist, I firmly believe that every body deserves care, compassion, and respect.
 I acknowledge the structural forces that influence my clients' well-being and help them navigate those systems.